ndench/ndench.github.io/_posts/2018-02-26-brisphp-news.md

 December next year.
 * 7.2 has active support until December next year

+### PSR-15 was released ###

+[PSR-15](https://www.php-fig.org/psr/psr-15/) defines common interfaces for server request handlers and HTTP middleware.
+Which means that if you're using a framework that works with PSR-15 then you can swap out you request handlers and middleware with drop in replacements.
+[This article](https://www.php-fig.org/psr/psr-15/) has a good overview of what PSR-15 does and why.

 ### PHP GitHub stats ###

 Marcel Pociot wrote a great blog post: